What is Involved in Searching and Clearing Trademarks?

 “I don’t think it’s a bad thing for a client—especially someone who is budget-conscious—to take a rough cut at [a search].
 I tell people this all the time: Before you pay me to run a preliminary clearance search, it might be worth it to throw it into Google to see if somebody is already out there doing your exact same thing under your exact same mark,” Gingo says.
 “It’s the same thing with the trademark office; it’s a publicly available database.
 It’s not the easiest thing to search, but if you try to throw your exact mark into the new-user search function, at least you’ll be able to see if there’s an absolute knockout.”

 A comprehensive trademark clearance search is a great strategy to put your business in the best possible position to obtain IP rights and develop a brand.
-If you have any questions or concerns about searching and clearing a trademark, an experienced Ohio trademark lawyer can help.
+If you have any questions or concerns about searching and clearing a trademark, an experienced Ohio trademark attorney can offer legal advice.
 Gingo says his firm charges $500 for a preliminary clearance search for one mark in one class.
 “In our system, you’re going to get a search; a report that gives you a rough outline of the situation in terms of potential bars to registration and use; and then a 15- to 20-minute follow-up call to walk through the report.”

 If you’d like to learn more about this area of the law, please see our overview on trademark law.